Skip to content

 • If your child is a victim of bullying, support and encourage him/her through this difficult situation.
 Insist that your child report the concern to school staff and follow up with your child and school staff

-• If your child has engaged in bullying at any level, team up with school personnel to help him/her recognize and put an end to the hurtful behavior
+• If your child has engaged in bullying at any level, team up with the school to help him/her recognize and put an end to the hurtful behavior

 Teacher/Administrator Responsibilities